-I began writing my first novel in 2004, when Gavin Newsom, San Francisco’s Mayor, became a soldier for marriage equality.
-For a brief window of time, before lesbian and gay marriages were shut down, same-sex couples obtained licenses and exchanged vows throughout California.
+In 2004, Gavin Newsom (San Francisco’s Mayor) became a soldier for marriage equality.
+For a brief window of time, before lesbian and gay marriages were temporarily shut down, same-sex couples obtained licenses and exchanged vows throughout California.
 My husband and I were living in Mill Valley, across the Golden Gate Bridge from San Francisco, and we attended two weddings during that pivotal period.

 Hillary and Kathy walked down the aisle wearing classic black suits.
 My husband sang an a cappella Hebrew prayer.
 The wedding took place before fifty people, in a restaurant, with many guests participating in the ceremony.
 I was honored to officiate, standing under a huppa (a hand-stitched canopy).
-Hillary stomped on a glass, and the guests yelled Mazel Tov.
+Hillary stomped on a glass, and Mazel Tov filled the room.
 People heaped their plates from the buffet, and mingled on the deck.

 At a certain point, both couples toasted their guests.
 Curiously, these women, so different in style, chose the exact same words.
 “We want to thank all of you for always treating us like a real couple.”